regnarg/bc/text/changedet.md

     This can be mitigated by using a buffer large enough to hold all the directory entries.
-This could be achieved for example by doubling the buffer size until we managed to read everything in one go.
+This could be achieved for example by doubling the buffer size until we manage to read everything in one go.
 However, trying to do this for large directories could keep the inode locked for unnecesary long.
-A better solution will be proposed later using a combination of online and offline change detection.

   * Between `getdents` and `lstat` (or similar).
 Because `getdents` returns only limited information about a file, we need to call `lstat` for each entry to find size and mtime.
 Between those to calls, the entry might get renamed (causing `lstat` to fail) or replaced (causing it to return a different inode).
-Both cases can be detected (the latter by comparing inode number from `lstat` with inode number from `getdents`) and the scan can be retried after a random delay.
+Both cases can be detected (the latter by comparing inode number from `lstat` with inode number from `getdents`, which is unreliable because inode numbers can be reused).

+However, instead of problematic workarounds for specific issues, there is one simple solution to *all* directory-reading race conditions.
+The key is that directories have mtime, just like files.
+The directory mtime is, as you would expect, the last time a directory entry was added to or removed from the directory.
+The solution is now obvious: we remember the directory's mtime at the beginning of the scan.
+After we have enumerated all the directory entries, we once again look at the mtime.
+If it is different, the directory has been concurrently updated and the scan results may be unreliable.
+In such case, we simply throw them away and retry after a delay.
+The same caveats about mtime granularity apply as were mentioned above for files.

 There is one other problem: when a file is renamed, it would be detected as deletion of the original file and creation of a new on with the same content (or